practicalli/clojure/thinking-functionally/impure-functions.md

 <!--endsec-->

-> ####Note:: Re-write as a pure function
+## Re-write as a pure function

-> Change the task-complete function definition and function call to take both the task-name and completed-date as arguments.
+Change the task-complete function definition and function call to take both the task-name and completed-date as arguments.

 ```eval-clojure
 (defn task-complete [task-name completed-date]
   (str "Setting task " task-name " completed on " completed-date))